jcbrill/sandbox/README.md

 # sandbox
-Throwaway code snippets, fragments, and scripts for research, testing and prototyping.
+Code snippets, fragments, and scripts for research, testing and prototyping.